evthymia/intro-to-rhino/class-1/index.md

 ```

 # Practice Assignment
 Pick an object from the ones linked on the page below, and prepare a 2D front, top and side elevation views of them.
 The objects need not be very accurate.
 The idea is to get famiiar with the interface and basic commands covered in this class.
+Use the template file linked above to copy your final work in the respective boxes in the file and upload it to the upload file link above.
+Name the file your upload with your name.
 [Object List](./ref-objects.md)

 # Links